Updated: Jun 20, 2018, effective on Jun 20, 2018

 Web Browser Opt-out

-If you would like for Tapad to stop collecting device data for our Device Graph and for targeted advertising in your web browser, click below to opt-out.
+If you would like for Tapad to stop collecting device data for our Device Graph and for targeted advertising in your web browser, please see the opt-out button to the right.

 Mobile Application Opt-out

-If you would like Tapad to stop collecting device data for our Device Graph and for targeted advertising in your mobile applications, please download the Evidon and TRUSTe applications for your phone operating system and opt-out through the application.
-Downloading multiple Mobile Application Opt-Out tools for your operating system will give you the most comprehensive opt-out coverage available on the market today.
+If you would like Tapad to stop collecting device data for our Device Graph and for targeted advertising in your mobile applications, please download the DAA’s AppChoices tool for your mobile operating system and opt-out through the application.

 Please keep in mind that if you opt-out, you will still receive ads though they will not be tailored to your interests.
-To opt-out from other companies that provide online behavioral advertising services, you can opt-out at the following online advertising industry website: The Digital Advertising Alliance Website, www.aboutads.info.
+To opt-out from other companies that provide online behavioral advertising services, you can opt-out at the following online advertising industry website: The Digital Advertising Alliance Website, www.aboutads.info or the European Digital Advertising Alliance Website, www.youronlinechoices.eu.

 3. Protect Data